alibosworth/pakon-planar-raw-converter/readme.md

 Releases up to 0.0.13 were published under GPL-3.0 and remain available under those terms.

-### The inversion engine
+### The inversion engine is not covered by this licence

 The negative inversion and orange mask removal happen in a separate component called ATLAS, which installs as a prebuilt binary from the `@alibosworth/atlas-node` package.

-Its source is not in this repository and it is licensed separately.
-Everything else is
+**ATLAS is proprietary and falls outside PPRC's licence.** Its source is not published, and the rights granted above do not extend to it.
+Installing PPRC gets you a binary you can run as part of PPRC; it does not grant you any right to use, copy, modify, or redistribute ATLAS on its own or in anything else.
+Its terms ship with that package.

-here: the CLI, raw file detection and deplanarising, the TIFF writer, the worker pipeline, config and profile handling.
+Everything else is in this repository and covered by the licence above: the CLI, raw file detection and deplanarising, the TIFF writer, the worker pipeline, contrast stretch handling for the non-negative modes, config and profile handling.
+If you would rather not depend on a closed component, `--mode raw` produces linear 16-bit TIFFs without touching ATLAS, ready for Negative Lab Pro, ColorPerfect, or any other inversion tool.

 ## Contributing